 During the energy transition in Europe, we should make use of all our own resources.
 Also, we should not ignore the role of clean coal technologies to reduce emissions, especially in countries elsewhere in the world that will continue to use coal for decades to come.
 Cutting-edge research in the coal sector is delivering new ways to reduce emissions, repurpose coal assets and restore landscapes.
 The EU Research Fund for Coal and Steel, operating under a modernised legal basis since 2021, plays a key role here.
 The fund currently supports several "big-ticket" projects in the coal regions that showcase how coal companies can transform their operations as part of a net-zero economy.
-Those companies, represented by EURACOAL, promise that the coal industry will continue to strive for a cleaner, brighter future.
+As the chairman of one of those companies and writing on behalf of all EURACOAL members, I promise that the coal industry will continue to strive for a cleaner, brighter future.